11 Margaret’s Backstory Part 3: Anne Ryan’s Parting Gift – 13 September 2024

 could continue to make furniture with King Billie Pine was by wearing closed

 circuit oxygen rebreathers.
-Bill told me

-that a log of King Billie Pine can lie on the ground for up to 2,000 years and
+Bill told me that a log of King Billie Pine can lie on the

-masks while working, I had ingested a large quantity of the anti insect defence
+Even though I had worn dusts masks while working, I had ingested a large

-So that was the Parting Gift given to me and Margaret by her
+So that was the parting gift given to me and Margaret by her

-Thank you, Anne for your Parting Gift.
+Thank you, Anne for your parting gift.
 You did not give Margaret her cancer, but you

 did give me an immune system that sees me as the enemy instead of the body it must